Plymouth Locomotive Works: History

 engine driving a clutch and a continuously variable transmission that allowed varying the speed through zero to reverse the locomotive.
 The output of the transmission drove a transverse jackshaft through a chain drive, with additional drive chains to the two driving axles.
 All early Plymouth locomotives used this drive scheme.
 The Fate-Root-Heath patent application filed in 1925 shows a far more conventional 4-speed transmission and reverse gears driving the jackshaft and final chain drive to the 2 driving axles.

 All early Plymouth locomotives were powered by gasoline-burning internal combustion engines, but in 1927 the first diesel was produced.
 The company changed its name to match its locomotive plant in the late 1950s, becoming Plymouth Locomotive Works, changing again to Plymouth Industries in the late 1970s.

 Production

-In 1937, Plymouth constructed prototype short-line railroad locomotives as ran on butane and propane, one of each.
-Plymouth was one of the world's most prolific builders of small industrial locomotives, with over 7,500 constructed of which 1,700 are believed to still be in active use, some over 50 years old.
+Plymouth was one of the world's most prolific builders of small industrial locomotives, with over 7,500 constructed.
+About 1,700 are believed to still be in active use, some over 50 years old.
 Almost all Plymouth locomotives were under 25 tons.

-Some of the first gas-burning locomotives used Chrysler engines.
+Early Plymouth gasoline-powered locomotives were built with Chrysler engines.
+(Chrysler's Plymouth automotive branding was unrelated.)
+In 1937, Plymouth constructed two prototype short-line railroad locomotives, one that ran on butane and another that ran on propane.
 Plymouth produced locomotives in most rail gauges, mostly with mechanical torque converter transmissions.